Student Loan Programs

 High Demand Occupation Loan Program

 The High Demand Occupation Loan Program from The Ohio Department of Higher Education allows for welding and nursing students to take advantage special financing made available.
 Through the program, students who are in good standing with their current student loans can apply for additional low interest loans payable once the degree is completed.
 Welding students can receive up to $10,000 and nursing students up to $8,000.
 No credit check or FASFA is required.
-Students can apply for the loans at the Terra State Financial Aid Office in Roy Klay Hall, A200 on the Fremont campus.
-Additional information is available by calling 419.559.2344 or emailing email@example.com.
+Students can apply for the loans at the Terra State Financial Aid Office in Roy Klay Hall, A100 on the Fremont campus.
+Additional information is available by calling 419.559.2344 or emailing firstname.lastname@example.org.

 Private Student Loans